Hartbeat: Popularity

-In its heyday between 1984 and 1990 Hartbeat regularly attracted over 5 million viewers which was, at the time, a very high figure for a children's television series in the UK., and was one of the most popular series broadcast on Children's BBC.
-The popularity of the series led to repeats being screened on the Children's BBC segment of BBC 2's short-lived daytime television service, Daytime on Two, in a morning slot, during school holidays between 1986 and 1989.
+In its heyday between 1984 and 1990, Hartbeat regularly attracted over 5 million viewers which was, at the time, a very high figure for a children's television series in the UK, and was one of the most popular series broadcast on Children's BBC.
+The popularity of the series led to repeats being shown on the CBBC segment of BBC2's short-lived daytime television service Daytime on Two in a morning slot, during school holidays between 1986 and 1989.

-By 1992 Hartbeat was felt to have become a shadow of its former self and with viewing figures on the wane, the BBC finally decided to discontinue the series a year later.
-The final episode was screened on 17 November 1993.
+By 1992, Hartbeat viewing figures were on the wane, and the BBC finally decided to discontinue the series a year later.
+The final episode aired on 17 November 1993.

 Hart's retirement

-Following the cancellation of Hartbeat Tony Hart took a break from presenting for two years before reemerging in the show Artbox Bunch for two series in 1995 and 1996 and then in Smart Hart for two series in 1999 and 2000 before announcing his retirement from television in 2001.
+Following the end of Hartbeat, Tony Hart took a break from presenting for two years before reemerging with the show Artbox Bunch for two series in 1995 and 1996 and then in Smart Hart for two series in 1999 and 2000 before announcing his retirement from television in 2001.